Anthony Bourdain in Baja: 12 Spots Where Tony Ate

-As the youngest state in Mexico, Baja gets left out on most travelers’ paths through that country.
+As the youngest state in Mexico, Baja gets left out on most travelers’ paths through that country; most visit bigger cities and foodie destinations like Oaxaca and Mexico City.
 As someone who’s visited before – I spent a weekend at an eco-lodge on the Sea of Cortez – I know how incredible the dining scene is at some of the smallest, most easily overlooked restaurants in this part of the world.
 That’s why it was so exciting to see that Anthony Bourdain spent a week in Baja, proving the same on camera.

 Anthony Bourdain visits Baja in Season 8, Episode 7 of No Reservations.
 This is the only time he visits this region during any of his shows.
 If you want to follow the footsteps of Anthony Bourdain in Baja, you’ve got your work cut out.
 This is one of the most ambitious culinary routes of any episode – and will convince you that this part of Mexico is well worth the trip… and the hangovers that might come with it.